jargonized/sky130RTLDesignandSynthesisWorkshop/README.md

 # 4. Hierarchial vs Flat Synthesis

+Modularity is used to implement almost all digital circuits today.
+Dividing a complex circuits into smaller blocks helps in faster implementation, debugging, and optimisation.
+It also helps us tackle the memory limitations of the hardware used to design the logic.
+A design can be hierarchial either physically or logically.

 ## 4.1.
 Lab 5 - Hierarchial Synthesis and flattened design

+A circuit with two sub-modules instantiated in synthesised and analysed below.
+The output shows the deisgn without elaborating the submodules.

 | ![mul_mod_synth](docs/Day02/2022-05-01%20(10).png) |
 |:--:|